-Device data can be recorded to USB stick almost anytime.
+Device data can be recorded to USB stick (USB 3.0 is supported, but not all memory sizes) anytime.
 For specifications of the USB stick and the generated log files refer to section "1.9.6.5.
 USB port (front side)".